Conflicting compilers and optimisers that broke this entry in 2023

 As briefly noted in the index.html gcc

-problems with this entry depending on the optimiser being enabled or not, where
+different problems with this entry, depending on the optimiser being enabled or

-if the optimiser was enabled it would work with one compiler and not the other.
+disabled, where if the optimiser was enabled it would work with one compiler but

 In some versions of gcc